 You're going to ask yourself if you're good enough.
 You're going to wonder if you're doing a good job.

 Are they eating enough?
 Are they sleeping enough?
 Are they watching too much TV?
-Will you be a great parent?
+Are you a good parent?

 And if it goes wrong, is it all your fault?